Natisha Hiedeman: Personal life

-Hiedeman's brother, Sandy Cohen, is a Hapoel Afula B.C. player and also played at Marquette.
+Hiedeman is a lesbian.
 In September 2021, Hiedeman announced her engagement to former Connecticut Sun player Jasmine Thomas.

 Hiedeman co-hosts a Twitch channel, StudBudz, with her Lynx teammate Courtney Williams.
-Their channel gained popularity during the 2025 WNBA All-Star Game, when they live streamed the behind-the-scenes of the whole weekend, including the game, in which Williams was one of the players.
+Their channel gained popularity at the 2025 WNBA All-Star Game, when they live streamed behind-the-scenes happenings during the whole weekend, including the game itself, in which Williams was one of the players.
 Since then, they have appeared on the cover of Slam and done a feature and photo shoot for Vogue.

+Hiedeman began hosting a running club in Seattle, named "Run Budz", at Green Lake Park in 2026.